 4. What is your artistic process like?

-I’m that kind of strange person that likes to work in a complete silence.
+I’m that kind of strange person that likes to work in complete silence.
 When I work, even my favourite music I find a bit annoying and distractive.
-Specially at the first stage of my artistic process I need a peaceful and quiet atmosphere.
+Especially at the first stage of my artistic process, I need a peaceful and quiet atmosphere.
 I’m trying to avoid any distractions, including phone.
 It takes a bit of time to get into the mood of work again.
 So every time I would use WhatsApp, Instagram or whatsoever I would need to start the process all over again.
 Because of that, many times I forget to reply to my friends.
 So sometimes they can get a bit annoyed about this.
 (Sorry guys!)
-Fortunately my dog doesn’t use the phone so she is the only one that can be next to me when I’m working.
+Fortunately, my dog doesn’t use the phone so she is the only one that can be next to me when I’m working.

 5. Who and/or what inspires your work?

-As an artist and freelancer I spend lots of time alone with my art and my dog.
+As an artist and freelancer, I spend lots of time alone with my art and my dog.
 I find very inspirational to just go for a walk.
 Interact with people.
 See the outside world is good… sometimes… 😉 Also I think traveling is one the greatest inspiration.

 6. What role does art play in your life?
 How does it change the way you view the world?

 Art was always very important in my life.
 My parents and my sisters are architects with the artistic soul and my aunt is a designer.
 My grandfather was an artist.
-And so my home was always filled with the the artistic spirit and creative energy.
+And so my home was always filled with artistic spirit and creative energy.
 Art makes your life better, richer and more colourful.
 It opens your eyes and the way you look at things.